Why is it important to protect your tattoo from the sun?

 Your skin type also plays a role in how fast UV rays fade a tattoo:

-- Oily skin: Grips ink well, but too much sun exposure can dull tattoos faster.
+- Oily skin: It used to Grip ink very well, but too much sun exposure can dull tattoos faster.

 How to protect New Tattoos Against the Sun